 We all know how important it is to apply sunscreen.
 Even on cloudy days we should be wearing a minimum of SPF 30 and in the summer months SPF 50 all with a broad-spectrum UVA coverage.
 But did you know there are lots of other clever ways you can be protecting and soothing your skin during the sunny weather?
-We called on two skin experts Dr. Sophie Shotter (founder of Illuminate Skin Clinic) and Dr. Ross Perry (Medical Director of Cosmedics Skin Clinics) to reveal the little-known sun care tips you should have on your radar.
+We called on three skin experts Dr. Sophie Shotter (founder of Illuminate Skin Clinic), Dr. Ross Perry (Medical Director of Cosmedics Skin Clinics) and consultant dermatologist Dr. Derrick Phillips to reveal the little-known sun care tips you should have on your radar.

 Well, tomatoes to be precise.
 “Eat lots of tomatoes,” says Dr. Shotter.
 “They contain lycopene which is a powerful antioxidant and it has been shown in studies to protect the skin against UV induced damage.”

 We’re not talking about the most fashionable pair but ones with polarised lenses.
 “These will help to reflect light away from the eye area,” notes Dr. Shotter.
 “This will help to reduce the risk of cataract formation in the eyes as well as protecting the delicate eye area.”

 “I advise always applying SPF at least 20 mins before heading outside,” recommends Dr. Perry.
 ‘Thoroughly coating your body before putting swimwear or clothes on will give the product the time it needs to be able to do its job.”
 Dr Phillips emphasises this rule applies to all of us, not just the fair skinned.
 “Although those with darker skin may not seem to burn or show any early signs of sun damage, it is still happening.
 Darker skin produces a high amount of melanin, however, it cannot prevent all sun damage, so people all of skin colours should be wearing SPF every day.”